 - Sea salt and black pepper.

 - Peel and roughly chop the marrow into large chunks – pyramid shapes look attractive.

-- Season with a little sea salt and pepper, place in a baking dish and put into the hot oven to roast – it takes about 20 minutes.
-It needs to cook hot and fast so the marrow is caramelised on the outside but retains its succulence.
+- Season with a little sea salt and black pepper, place in a baking dish and then into the hot oven to roast.
+It takes about 20 minutes and needs to cook hot and fast so that the marrow is caramelised on the outside but retains its succulence.

 - When it’s nice and brown, take it out of the oven and crumble the feta over it.
 Put it back in the oven for another 5 minutes for the cheese to warm through and melt slightly.

-- Take it out of the oven and sprinkle with chopped fresh mint.
+- Take it out of the oven and sprinkle with freshly chopped mint.

 - Delicious hot or just warm.

 - To get the latest #TheFridayRecipe from the Pigeon Cottage Kitchen blog, just add your email address to the subscribe box at the top right-hand column of the website.

 - Follow me on twitter @pigeoncottage, on Instagram at Pigeon Cottage Kitchen and the Pigeon Cottage Kitchen page on Facebook.

 - Click on the link to get your very own copy of my family recipe book, Whats4teaMum?